Below is a list of restaurants and bars in the Oil Region excluding the national chains you expect.

 If you want home brewed booze, check out the area’s wineries and breweries.

-If caffeine is more your craving, check out Bossa Nova Coffee Roastery in Franklin and Karma Coffee Company or Spilling the Beans Gourmet Coffee in Oil City.
+If caffeine is more your craving, check out Bossa Nova Coffee Roastery in Franklin, Karma Coffee Company or Spilling the Beans Gourmet Coffee in Oil City, Harmon’s Cafe and Bakery in Titusville, and The Well Coffee House and Gathering Place in Pleasantville.